Narwhals have a horn or tusk that protrudes from their front. In this article, we look at why narwhals have a horn and what they use it for.

-Normally, females do not have horns.
+Usually, females do not have horns.
 Horns are mostly a male feature.
 Occasionally, however, female narwhals grow one.
-Since only a few females grow horns, it shows us that these tusks are not really meant for survival or feeding since females manage to live longer than males.
+Since only a few females grow horns, it shows us that the tusk is not meant for survival or feeding since females manage to live longer than males.
 The tusk has more to do with courtship and mating.

-Although many females do not grow tusks, looking inside the upper jaw of a female narwhal and removing sections of bone, you can find two, small, tusks that haven’t broken the surface.
+Although many females do not grow tusks, looking inside the upper jaw of a female narwhal and removing bone sections, you can find two small tusks that haven’t broken the surface.
 Scientists have studied a few skulls of female narwhals in their collection.
 These small, unerupted tusks serve a purpose that is yet to be discovered.

 What Is A Narwhal’s Horn Made Of?

-Narwhal horns are made of ivory, and is similar to the tusk of an elephant.
+Narwhal horns are made of ivory and are similar to an elephant’s tusk.

 The outer cementum layer of the narwhal’s tusk is porous.
-Its inner dentin layer has microscopic tubes that are found in the middle section.
-The pulp is in the center and has nerve endings that are connected to the brain of the animal.
+Its inner dentin layer has microscopic tubes found in the middle section.
+The pulp is in the center and has nerve endings connected to the animal’s brain.
 Because of this structure, the tusk is very sensitive to temperature and chemical differences in the environment.

 Unlike human teeth, the narwhal’s tusk is built from the inside out.
 It is soft on the outside and gradually gets hard and dense on the inside.
 This makes them the opposite of our teeth.
 On the surface of the tusk are millions of holes.

-We also have these holes in our teeth, which make it sensitive to cold food or drinks.
+We also have these holes in our teeth, which make them sensitive to cold food or drinks.
 However, our teeth are covered with hard enamel.
-The tusk of a narwhal is sensitive, and scientists believe this would be similar to having your nerves exposed.
-Since narwhals live in the Arctic, these nerves are always exposed to these icy waters.
+The tusk of a narwhal is sharp, and scientists believe this would be similar to having your nerves exposed.
+Since narwhals live in the Arctic, these nerves are constantly exposed to these icy waters.

 Where Does The Horn Of A Narwhal Come From?

-The narwhal horn is actually the left canine tooth that protrudes from the head of a male.
+The narwhal horn is the left canine tooth that protrudes from the head of a male.
 The horn can grow as long as nine feet.
-A male narwhal normally measures about 15 feet long at maturity.
+A male narwhal typically measures about 15 feet long at maturity.